shiyis/nlpwshiyi/modules/1b-phil-of-mind.md

 other symbols - might solve a philosophical conundrum in representations of meaning.

-In contrast, a distributed representation preserves patterns across the net that could allow comparison and good preservation when parts go amok.
+In essence, a distributed representation preserves patterns across the net that could allow comparison and good preservation when parts go amok.
 @@